andykuo1/progress-auditor/README.md

 This script manages the interactive menu and handles starting the program.
 For the actual implementations, you should checkout `main.js` and `index.js`. `index.js` handles the imports/exports used and `main.js` handles the lifecycle of the program itself.

 ### Conclusion
-If you have any more questions, please contact Professor Mia Minnes or Andrew Kuo.
+If you have any more questions, please contact Professor Mia Minnes.

-Or, you can contact me:
+Or, you can contact me: ank060@ucsd.edu

-ank060@ucsd.edu
-(Please begin the subject with 'UCSD Progress Auditor');
+_(Please begin the subject with 'UCSD Progress Auditor')_

 Thank you for reading me!